 My scalp starts to itch, so I place my handcuffed hands on the table, lean my head down, and give it a good scratch.
 Raising my head again, I let out a long sigh.
 ‘I won’t lie to you, ma’am, I did not hear half of what you just said, to be honest.
 My apologies.’
 I finish with a wide smile.

 ‘For fuck’s sake, Oumo!’
 She says with a long sigh, pinching her nose bridge.
-She adjusts her beige turtleneck sweater, sits upright, and gives me the stop fucking with me look.
+She adjusts her beige turtleneck sweater, sits upright, and gives me the stop-fucking-with-me look.
 She raises an eyebrow, ‘You need to cooperate with us, answer our questions rightfully and truthfully, and drop all this spiritual husband nonsense.
 Tell us where you have been for two years now.
 We know you are mentally ill, but we need you to answer our questions so we can help you.
-Unless you want to rot in a jail, or worse, in a hardcore psychiatric home, in a straitjacket if you keep shouting and not agreeing to talk.
+Unless you want to rot in jail, or worse, in a hardcore psychiatric home, in a straitjacket if you keep shouting and not agreeing to talk.
 You need to plead guilty, and you will get the help you need.
 After all, it was self-defence, right?
 That’s the only way we can be able to get you into a very good care institution that will help you heal.
 Do you understand me?’

 ‘I am telling you my truth, ma’am,’ I wear a straight face.
 ‘I did not kill an innocent man, who you all keep fucking saying is my husband or whatever.
 I killed my spiritual husband conjured by witchcraft.
 That dead body is just a decoy.
 He is doing all this so I can suffer for not accepting him.
 I’m new in this country.
 I did not run away from any home for two years now, madam.
 What other truth do you want me to say, ehn?
 You want me to happily accept that I am mad when I am not?
 I am having a conversation with you.
 Would a mad person be able to do that?
 You lots are imposing a reality that I know nothing of and want me to just accept that.
 How, please?!’
-My voice was loud and harsh, heavy with frustration.
+My voice is loud and harsh, heavy with frustration.

 Well, it’s not them I blame.
 I have read so much about spiritual husbands on Nairaland, but I doubt there’s any as creative as mine.
 How genius a stroke for him to only show up when I set foot into this white man’s land, knowing I would not get any kind of spiritual intervention here.
 Now look at my life, at the kind of welcome pack I have been dealt in a strange country.
 All in the quest for a better life, I sold off everything I’ve ever worked for and brought my two legs here.
-Shouldn’t I have jejely stayed back home in Naija?
+Shouldn’t I have jejely stayed back home in Nigeria?
 Is being overworked and underpaid not much better than being labelled a mad woman?

 Anyway.
 If they won’t listen to me, perhaps you might.
 Let me tell you how it all started, so you can see that I am not mad, and these people are just hypnotised or something.